 An RFR is not the same as LIBOR in your contract due to the underlying differences between LIBOR and the RFRs.
 New RFR products may be developed and priced on different characteristics and market convention.

 We encourage you to review all your outstanding financial contracts that are maturing beyond 2021 to ascertain if they reference LIBOR (either directly or indirectly) for any determination.
 Products such as mortgages, business loans, bonds and derivatives may use LIBOR in some form, for example, as a reference rate, a fallback or in a late payment clause.
-For contracts that you have entered into with our Bank and which reference LIBOR, you may reach out to your Relationship Manager to discuss your portfolio in greater detail and appropriate next steps in relation to your LIBOR exposures with the Bank.
+For contracts that you have entered into with Standard Chartered (the "Bank") and which reference LIBOR, you may reach out to your Relationship Manager to discuss your portfolio and appropriate next steps in relation to your LIBOR exposures with the Bank in greater detail.

 Clients with LIBOR exposures due to mature beyond 2021 are exposed to the risk of the permanent cessation of LIBOR.
-In relation to these LIBOR-linked exposures, clients may give consideration to any references to LIBOR, in relation to transiting to an appropriate RFR or an alternative rate as agreed between the parties, whether by way of repricing or including appropriate fallback language in their relevant contracts.
+Clients should also consider the transition of any references to LIBOR to the relevant RFR or alternative rate as agreed between the parties.
+This could be achieved by way of active conversion or including appropriate fallback language or otherwise in the relevant contracts.
 We will engage in discussions with our clients in this regard to determine appropriate next steps.

 We also encourage our clients to perform an assessment of their LIBOR-related exposures and take steps to understand the risks and impact associated with LIBOR transition on their contracts and respective businesses, including any accounting, tax and operational implications.
 In this regard, clients may want to consider engaging independent consultants for advice.

-Clients can contact Standard Chartered and discuss their LIBOR exposures with the Bank at any time.
-As part of our client engagement plans, throughout 2020, we will be contacting our clients with LIBOR exposures to discuss the appropriate next steps and potential transition options to ensure you are fully informed to make decisions around your portfolio or contracts with us.
-Please contact your Relationship Manager or email email@example.com for any LIBOR transition related queries.
+Clients can contact the Bank to discuss their LIBOR exposures with us at any time.
+As part of our client engagement plans, throughout Q4 and 2021 we will be contacting our clients with LIBOR exposures to discuss the appropriate next steps and potential transition options to ensure you are fully informed to make decisions around your portfolio or contracts with us.
+Please contact your Relationship Manager or email firstname.lastname@example.org for any LIBOR transition related queries.

 We recognise the impact LIBOR transition will have on our clients given the range of products and services that we offer.
 We aim to continue engaging with our clients and to provide relevant support during this process.
-We have also put in place resources to assist the Bank and our clients in the transition.
+We have also put in place resources to assist the Bank in its LIBOR transition journey.
 In addition, we are also actively participating in industry and regulatory working groups’ discussions on LIBOR transition.
 We will continue to provide information on developments relating to LIBOR as the transition evolves.
 We have also introduced a suite of RFR-referenced products and encourage our clients to consider these in view of the potential risks associated with the discontinuation of LIBOR.

-At present, we still offer LIBOR-linked products.
-However, when considering whether to enter a LIBOR-referencing contract with the Bank (or to extend an existing one) which will mature after end 2021, clients should be aware of the considerations relating to LIBOR transition.
-Specifically, firms should also be aware of the milestone set by the Sterling Risk Free Rate Working Group for the industry to stop new cash GBP LIBOR products and advised banks to significantly reduce stock of GBP LIBOR referencing contracts by Q1 2021.
+We presently still offer LIBOR-linked products.
+However, when considering whether to enter a LIBOR-referencing contract with the Bank (or to extend an existing one) which will mature after end 2021, you should be aware of the considerations relating to LIBOR transition.
+Specifically, firms should also be aware of the milestone set by the Sterling Risk Free Rate Working Group (RFRWG) for the industry to stop new cash GBP LIBOR products and has also advised banks to significantly reduce stock of GBP LIBOR referencing contracts by Q1 2021.
+The ARRC has also set targets for firms to cease issuances of new USD LIBOR contracts progressively from end Q2 2021.
 Firms should also be aware of the risks of entering into new long dated LIBOR products that mature after end 2021.

-There are a number of steps that you may wish to take now.
-Some of them are:
+There are several steps that you may consider taking now.
+Some of these include: